 Students enrolled in computer animation classes often study storyboard animation, the tools required for creating functional characters and environments, the history of animation techniques and computer animation writing.
 The most common classes and courses in computer animation are discussed in this article.

+According to the U.S. Bureau of Labor Statistics, multimedia artists and animators are projected to see a slower than average job growth from 2012-2022.
 Computer animation courses are typically offered through associate's, bachelor's and master's degree programs in computer animation as well as some computer science programs.
+Students gain hands-on training with computer animation software and traditional animation techniques.
 Graduates of these programs may earn degrees such as an Associate of Arts (AA), Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA) and find jobs with animation or production companies.